dgrisafe/rookie-researcher/Git and GitHub.md

 A new window will open, select *New Directory* → *New Project*.

-Give your project a fun name like `learning-Github`.
+Give your project a fun name like `learning-github`.

 Choose where to create this directory.
 I like to go into my *Documents* folder, create a new folder *GitHub*, and save the new project here.
 This *GitHub* folder will be the home for all your subsequent Git *repositories* that you will *clone* to your computer. (more on *cloning* later).